Aryan10/Aryan10/README.md

 Are you reading me?

-I don't yet know what to put here so mostly just experimenting with random stuff
+I don't really know what to put here yet so mostly just experimenting with random stuff

 ### Where can you find me?

-I am Shivam Aryan!
+Introduction?
+My mame is Shivam Aryan.
 MNNIT undergranduate (CSE'27)

 [![Discord Presence](https://lanyard.cnrad.dev/api/273865811133857792)](https://discord.com/users/273865811133857792)